robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 Then we extend with the tradidtional approaches to the deep learning and use pre-trained and post-trained models to refine the mined image data in multiple steps.

 We can see from the deep learning pre-trained model by Clarifai, the accuracy of the crawled

+In the earlier research against the image mining, color, shape, texture, etc are extracted for feature extractions.

+### Related Work

+Our work extend from [??].
+For the feature extraction part, we use higher dimensional features extracted from Clarifai API, which has better abstraction over merely the color, texture, etc. We use more steps of filtering for the cleansing of the training data.
+Then we do not end with this trained model but start from this with additional samples and train more iterations based on the accumulative samples.

+### System Architecture

+### Proposed Solution

 ### 2. Challenges in the image crawl